javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 The precedence of the `??` operator is rather low: `5` in the [MDN table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#Table).
 So `??` is evaluated before `=` and `?`, but after most other operations, such as `+`, `*`.

-So if we'd like to choose a value with `??` an expression with other operators, consider adding parentheses:
+So if we'd like to choose a value with `??` in an expression with other operators, consider adding parentheses:

 ```js run
 let height = null;